-Invicro’s Advanced Pathology Services (APS) team provides end-to-end solutions to support translational and clinical research by providing a combination of routine and unique tissue imaging services.
+Invicro’s Advanced Pathology Services (APS) team provides end-to-end solutions to support translational and clinical research by providing a combination of routine and unique tissue testing services.
 As part of Konica Minolta’s broad precision medicine group, we provide a wide-range of tissue biomarker capabilities from assay development through commercialization.
 Our scientific, operational and regulatory expertise enables us to deliver insights needed to take lead drug candidates to the next level.
-As an R&D service provider, we offer routine and novel pathology services including: core histology, specialty stains, 3D tissue imaging, Immunohistochemistry (IHC), immunofluorescence (IF), in situ hybridization (ISH) and fluorescent in situ hybridization (FISH) with the option to perform select assays in a CAP-accredited, CLIA-certified laboratory.
-With laboratory locations in Boston, MA, Irvine, CA, and Tokyo, Japan, we are able to support projects spanning all phases of drug discovery and development.
+As an R&D service provider, we offer routine and novel pathology services, including core histology, specialty stains, Immunohistochemistry (IHC), immunofluorescence (IF), slide imaging, 3D tissue imaging and RNAScope® ISH with the option to perform select assays in a CAP-accredited, CLIA-certified laboratory.
+With laboratory locations in Boston, MA, Irvine, CA, and Japan, we are able to support projects spanning all phases of drug discovery and development.

 Invicro’s Advanced Pathology Services multi-disciplinary team provides end-to-end discovery, translational research and clinical trial pathology services for pharmaceutical partners.
 We support studies across many therapeutic areas including: oncology, neurology, immunology and systemic diseases.
 Our unparalleled scientific expertise coupled with our operational capabilities allows us to support a variety of project types.

 For all projects processed in our laboratory, our dedicated scientific and project management teams collaborate closely with sponsors to design studies that will deliver the insights needed to support R&D efforts at all stages of discovery and development.
 When partnering with Invicro, we ensure both sides are aligned on expectations and provide the highest level of transparency expected from a contract research partner.

 - Receptor binding assays